Whotakesmyname/15-466-f21-base4/README.md

-# (TODO: your game's title)
+# Realtime Text Rendering

-Author: (TODO: your name)
+Author: Harrison Chen

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: It is really hard to come up with a meaningful plot.
+I just implemented the realtime text rendering engine who render text one-the-fly with a cache.

-Text Drawing: (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
-What files or utilities are involved?)
+Text Drawing: It render text on-the-fly, handles ligatures with Harfbuzz and render bitmap with Freetype.
+It uses a cache to boost performance in case of massive text rendering.

 Screen Shot: